libaiya/gitlearn/readme.txt

-git is a distribute file control system. git is a free software.
+git is a distribute file system. git is a free software.